iterative/dvc.org/static/docs/commands-reference/fetch.md

 </details>

-The workspace looks almost like in this
+The workspace `tree` looks almost like in this [pipeline setup](/doc/get-started/example-pipeline):
-[pipeline setup](/doc/get-started/example-pipeline):

 ```dvc